yulchanshin/MariAu-to/README.md

 ## Training
 - Run: `python main.py`
 - Resumes from the latest checkpoint automatically.
+(If it's the first time, it will automatically create a folder)
-- Logs rewards to `episode_rewards.csv` (includes epsilon per episode).
+- Logs rewards to `episode_rewards.csv` (includes epsilon per episode)

 ### Epsilon settings (exploration)
 - Training: see `model.py` (`epsilon_start`, `eps_decay`, `eps_min`).
 Tweaking these changes how quickly the agent exploits vs explores.